Immunotherapy for Mesothelioma

 Surgery With Immunotherapy for Mesothelioma

-Immunotherapy can be used as an additional treatment before or after a patient has mesothelioma surgery to help the body kill any cancer cells that may try to grow back.
+Patients can get immunotherapy before or after mesothelioma surgery to help the body kill any cancer cells that may try to grow back.

-A Baylor College of Medicine clinical trial found that treating pleural mesothelioma patients with the immune checkpoint inhibitors Imfinzi and/or Imjudo about 3 weeks before surgery led to longer survival time.
+A Baylor College of Medicine clinical trial found that treating pleural mesothelioma patients with Imfinzi and/or Imjudo about 3 weeks before surgery led to longer survival.
 Additionally, more than 1 in 3 patients had their tumors shrink.

-In April 2024, Frontiers in Oncology reported the case of a 58-year-old pleural mesothelioma patient who entered complete remission after 5 cycles of Opdivo and Yervoy before surgery.
-Six months after surgery, he’s still alive with no signs of the cancer returning or spreading.
+In April 2024, a study in Frontiers in Oncology reported the case of a 58-year-old pleural mesothelioma patient who went into complete remission after 5 cycles of Opdivo and Yervoy and surgery.
+He was still alive 6 months later with no signs of the cancer returning or spreading.

 Get our Free Mesothelioma Survivors Guide to read about patients who are thriving many years after their diagnosis.